VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 **2.2** milliseconds.
 With respect to the [measurements accuracy](#measurements), results are the same as in the [baseline](#baseline)

-Subs and Fakes are classes that a developer write manually for tests.
+Subs and Fakes are classes that a developer write manually for tests, i.e. they are simple objects.
 They don't slow tests down.

 ## Mock